jonidaniel/data-science-and-machine-learning/classifications/pytorch-image-classifier/README.md

 7. Run `code .` to open the whole project in [Visual Studio Code](https://code.visualstudio.com/) (recommended; different commands apply for different IDEs).

-8. Run the cells on `playing-card-classifier.ipynb`.
+8. Finally, run the cells on `playing-card-classifier.ipynb`.
 You must have a [Jupyter Notebook](https://jupyter.org/) extension installed and your venv selected as the Python kernel.

 ## Author